-Evaluation Team Leader (typing name here serves as a 'signature')
+Evaluation Team Leader (typing name here serves as a 'signature') Date - M/D/YYYY

-Home Phone Number Work Phone Number E-mail address
+Home Phone Number Work Phone Number

-The final report should be emailed to info@ASEeducationfoundation.org within one week of completing the on-site evaluation.
+A copy of the final report (including the signed Summary of Debriefing Meeting form) with participant signatures must be kept on hand and a copy must be provided to the ASE Education Foundation.
+The final report can be emailed to info@ASEeducationfoundation.org within one week of completing the on-site evaluation.
 A confirmation email will be sent to you within 48 hours of receiving these documents.
+All payment forms and receipts should be submitted to the ASE Education Foundation at the same time the final report is submitted.